LOGLINE

 SYNOPSIS

-Eight-year-old Amelia Brown watches shadows pass by the caves near the cliff of Cape Reinga in New Zealand with her father.
-He explains that she is probably seeing the spirit of the warrior Tawhaki who is known to visit the caves.
-Although she is sad that her mother has recently died, her father says that he is glad that he is able to spend the day with her.
-Amelia tears up, wiping her nose on his jacket sleeve.
+Twelve-year-old Amelia Brown watches a shadow pass by the caves near the cliff of Cape Reinga in New Zealand with her father.
+According to legend, he explains that she is probably seeing the spirit of the warrior Tawhaki who is known to visit the caves.
+Although she is sad that her mother has recently died, her father tries to cheer her up by telling her the local folklore.
 The wind blows hard against the Pohutukawa tree that clings to the cliff of Cape Reinga in New Zealand.
-Caves wrap around the cliff, where it is said that people visit before they passed into the spirit world to heaven.
+Caves wrap around the cliff, where it is said that people visit before they pass into the spirit world to heaven, possibly including her mother, who recently died in a car accident.

-When Amelia and her father descend deep into the caves, Amelia comes face to face with the spirit of her mother.
-She looks at her father, wondering if he can see her.
-Realizing that he cannot, she says nothing.
-Her father chides Amelia, saying they couldn’t find her mother in the caves.
+Trying to speak to her mother one last time, Amelia convinces her father to go into the caves.
+She eventually comes face to face with the spirit of her mother.
+Then, she looks at her father and knows he cannot see her, so she says nothing to him about it.
+Her father thinks they couldn’t find her mother in the caves.
 Meanwhile, the spirit of Amelia’s mother bends over and kisses her cheek.
 It burns like fire, and Amelia is sure it is real.
 Then, her mother does the same to Amelia’s father, but he doesn’t feel the fire on his cheek.
 Amelia’s mother slowly takes off her diamond wedding ring and slips it into Amelia’s hand.
-Her mother disappears into the cave.
-While leaving the caves, Amelia decides that telling her father that she just saw her mother’s spirit might not help him at all, but it helped her more than she could say.
-Her mother’s wedding ring bounces deep in her pocket, although it’s too big to fit on any of her fingers.
+Her mother disappears to heaven.
 The winds blow hard, and the Pohutukawa tree shakes as a shadow falls from its branches.
-The shadow follows the Browns back to their house.
-No one would ever know all the healing that Tawhaki brought to them already, but maybe it is best that way until more justice can be revealed as to the untimely death of Mrs. Brown.
+Thought to be Tawhaki, Amelia notices it follows the Browns back to their house and accompanies them to the court case regarding her mother’s accident, where the defendant admits his guilt, and justice prevails.

 Copyright 2022 Jennifer Waters